jonathanhestroffer/XtalMesh/README.md

 <img src="docs/title.PNG" width=100% height=100%>

-XtalMesh is an open-source code and containerized software suite used to generate tetrahedral finite-element mesh of polycrystals, and works well for both synthetic and experimental microstructures.
+XtalMesh ('crystal mesh') is an open-source code and containerized software suite used to generate tetrahedral finite-element mesh of polycrystals, and works well for both synthetic and experimental microstructures.
 The real value of XtalMesh lies in its ability to produce high-fidelity mesh representations of complex grain morphologies, particularly useful when studying local mechanical behavior near/at microstructural hetergoneities like grain boundaries and triple junctions.

 XtalMesh makes use of the powerful and robust tetrahedral meshing code [fTetWild](https://github.com/wildmeshing/fTetWild) as well as geometry processing libraries [PyMesh](https://github.com/PyMesh/PyMesh) and [libigl](https://github.com/libigl/libigl) with python bindings.
 This collection of software enables the design of customized meshing workflows in a simple python environment.